rfocosi/otp-cli/README.md

 If [Token Name] or [Token Key] are empty, they will be prompted.

+If the password is empty, the token will be a plain text file.

 Ex.:
 ```
 > ./otp-cli add
 Token name: my_token
 Token key: <hidden>

-Password to lock file: <hidden>
-Enter that password again: <hidden>
+An empty password will not lock the file
+Password: <hidden>
+Confirm password: <hidden>
 Created [<$HOME>/otp-cli/tokens/my_token.enc]
 ```